MA in Education Course Descriptions

 EDCI 501 Curriculum and Instructional Strategies (3 SH)

 Examines curriculum theory and instructional practices within a framework of equitable instruction.
 Integrates curriculum mapping with culturally responsive instruction and assessment applicable to all P-12 classroom settings.

 EDCI 511 Teaming and Collaboration (3 SH)

 Focuses on collaborative strategies for teaming among educators, parents and community agencies.
 Examines models of consensus building, team leadership, team planning, collaborative strategies and school-community partnerships within the context of inclusive classrooms and transition programs for at-risk learners.

-EDCT 571 Integrating Technology into the Classroom (3 SH)
+EDCT 531 Everything Google for the Classroom (3 SH)

 EDCT 611 Creating a Technology-Rich Learning Classroom (3 SH)

 Enhances and further develops techniques to effectively provide student-centered technology-based classroom instruction.
 Participants will identify, use and evaluate technology resources in the context of designing and delivering instruction that is consistent with current best practices for integrating technology.
 The Virginia Computer/Technology SOLs and the National Educational Technology Standards for Teachers will be referenced throughout the course.

 EDCT 691 Creating in the Classroom Using 21 st Century Tools (3 SH)